-EPIF is progressing in its transition from fossil fuels.
-The group has implemented targets to gradually fuel switch from coal to gas, biomass and waste, and to reach net-zero emissions across its direct operations by 2040.
-These targets are broadly aligned with generation peers, but lag stronger peers whose net-zero targets apply to all scopes.
-Notwithstanding its decarbonization aims, EPIF currently underperforms its non-Czech Republic-based power generation/district heating sector peers on scope 1 emissions intensity, and though the group is committed to phasing out lignite in its generation assets by 2030, this target lags more advanced peers that have already phased out coal.
-We also note the sale in 2020 of two district heating plants in Budapest and Prague, which led to an improvement in the group's direct and indirect emissions footprint.
+EPIF is progressing well in its energy transition strategy.
+The group has implemented targets to gradually fuel switch from coal to gas, biomass, and waste to energy sources by 2030, and to become carbon-neutral across its direct operations by 2040.
+However, these targets lag those of stronger peers whose net-zero targets include scope 3.
+But the company shows solid progress in preparing its assets for the hydrogen transition, in line with its decarbonization strategy, which we view as the ultimate decarbonization path for the sector.
+We also factor in EPIF's modern gas infrastructure--50% of its distribution network pipes in Slovakia are plastic--which should enable a swift incorporation of hydrogen into the fuel mix.
 In its gas storage, transmission, and distribution operations, EPIF uses predictive maintenance to gauge leaks and has policies to avoid venting, which is aligned with advanced peers.
-The emissions from these assets, such as through leaks, though quite low for the transmission system, are comparatively high for the distribution system relative to peers.
-In addition, we factor in EPIF's modern gas infrastructure -- 50% of its pipes in Slovakia are plastic-which should enable a swift incorporation of hydrogen into the fuel mix as momentum on hydrogen develops.
+Despite its decarbonization aims, EPIF underperforms its power generation and district heating sector peers on scope 1 emissions intensity given its reliance on coal (primary fuel for power in the Czech Republic).
+Although the group is committed to phasing out lignite in its generation assets by 2030, this target lags more advanced peers that have already phased out coal.
+The targets have been maintained this year, but we anticipate the group's scope 1 emissions will rise in 2022-2023 due to the increase in coalbased generation in response to the energy crisis, in line with European peers.

-We anticipate EPIF will continue lowering its air emissions.
-We expect the group will continue to improve its air emissions performance as it moves away from coal as a primary energy source, but its current and historic nitrogen oxide, sulphur dioxide, and dust emissions on a revenue-intensity basis are demonstrably higher than those of peers outside of the Czech Republic, largely driven by the country's current fuel mix.
-That said, EPIF has consistently reduced its air emissions across all of these pollutants since 2015, mostly through technology enhancements.
-EPIF's actions on air emissions are primarily in response to regulatory requirements, which lags some more proactive peers.
-EPIF has yet to track mercury emissions but will do so in line with incoming regulations, but strong peers have tracked both mercury and cadmium emissions for some time.
+We observe EPIF is reducing its air emissions in absolute terms and planning to use biomass and municipal waste for heat generation.
+We expect the group will continue to improve its air emissions performance as it moves away from coal as a primary energy source, but its current and historical nitrogen oxide, sulphur dioxide, and dust emissions on a revenue-intensity basis are demonstrably higher than those of peers.
+EPIF is investing in projects to reduce emissions further, including desulphurization and denitrification.
+Its actions on air emissions are primarily in response to regulatory requirements, which lags some more proactive peers.
+The group has yet to track mercury emissions and will do so in line with incoming regulations, but strong peers have tracked both mercury and cadmium emissions for some time now.

 EPIF's actions to preserve biodiversity remain in line with regulatory requirements.
-EPIF's strategy involves the acquisition and refurbishment of operational assets, and it typically does not develop greenfield sites, and so carries minimal risk to nature.
-That said, as the group transitions to using biomass as a primary energy source, we believe that its impact on land use and biodiversity could increase, but note its use of timber felled due to a bark beetle outbreak.
+The group's strategy involves acquiring and refurbishing operational assets, and it typically does not develop greenfield sites, so carries minimal risk to nature.
+Still, as the group transitions to using biomass as a primary energy source, we believe that its impact on land use and biodiversity could increase although we understand it's primarily sourced from wood residues from logging activities in local forests.
+EPIF reduced its water withdrawal 71% in 2021 from 2017 levels.
+This is due to efficient water management, including measures such as rainwater harvesting and water reuse.

 Social Profile

-56/100
+57/100

-Sector/Region Score (27/50)
+Sector/Region Score (26/50)

 The most material social risks for the gas storage, transmission, and distribution sectors involve maintaining reliable and affordable networks.
 Community relations can also be a material risk, especially during network upgrades.
-Safety is generally well managed, but high-impact events, such as gas leaks or explosions, can occur and have financial and reputational consequences.
+Safety is generally well managed, but high-impact events, such as gas leaks or explosions, can have financial and reputational consequences.
 Strikes from largely unionized workforces, aging talent, and skill shortages also pose risks to the sector.

-Entity-Specific Score (29/50)
+Entity-Specific Score (32/50)

 Note: Figures are subject to rounding.